fallahn/xygine/tutorial/part_5/readme.md

 and `draw()`.

 ### Updating the UI
-In part four we covered using the `MessageBus` to raise messages when the `Ball` went out of play, and using the message handler to spawn a new `Ball` when it did.
+In part four we covered using the `MessageBus` to raise messages if the `Ball` went out of play, and using the message handler to spawn a new `Ball` when it did.
 Hopefully, when creating the `Block` entities, you employed this technique to raise a `BlockEvent` message when a `Block` is destroyed.
 If not, reviewing the source in the